 - Beverages: Water is the primary beverage; herbal teas and fresh-pressed juices are also allowed.

-Click the below to get the detailed Daniel Fast List in PDF. 👇
+Click below to get the detailed food list in PDF. 👇

-What Foods are Not Allowed on the Daniel Fast?
+What Foods are Not Allowed on the Fast?

 - Meat and Animal Products: No meat, poultry, fish, eggs, or dairy.